fum-cs/fds/docs/intro-linear-algebra.md

 \sum_{j=1}^k \beta_j = 1
 $$

-In words, we constrain the sum of the weights $\beta$ to $1$.
+In words, we constrain the sum of the weights $$\beta$$ to $$1$$.
 In practice, this defines a *weighted average of the vectors*.
 This restriction has a palpable effect which is easier to grasp from a geometric perspective.

 **Fig. 15: Affine combinations**